 The Problem Is Behavioral

-You have to consider his or her litter box type, maintenance, placement, and if any other cats are using the same box, The kind of litter that you are using.
-Think about when this sudden change in behavior occurred and what changed in your household since that time.
-Cats hate change so it could be something simple yet; to your cat, the difference was traumatic.
-There are many different things to consider to solve the problem of peeing outside of the litter box.
+You have to consider his or her litter box type, maintenance, placement, and if any other cats are using the same box, the kind of litter that you are using.

 Households With Children

-It has always been that way.
-Children are cat curious, and cats are wary of children.
+Children are cat-curious, and cats are wary of children.
 If your cat has recently joined your household and has children of varying ages, it can also cause stress and anxiety in your cat.
-Set down some rules: